Alexeidragovich/ragnarook/README.md

 *Credits*

-Crafted with  by Ahmed Altayeb # ragnarook
+Crafted with  by Ahmed Altayeb(Alexei Dragovich) # ragnarook